KeoShaw/IL-2-Plane-Stat-Spreadsheet-Generator/README.md

 -Not guaranteed to work on Linux, or anything other than Windows

+-Alternatively, you may be able to open the .cbp and easily compile it with codeblocks (however I am unsure if this will still work)

 ## Installation/Compilation/Use

 1. Download/clone repository into whichever directory you require